Skip to content

 If John Doe earns 1000 points in his loyalty program but leaves 500 points unredeemed in his account for an ongoing amount of time, the 500 points contribute to the loyalty program’s breakage rate.
 This can also happen if reward points expire.

-Some point breakage is normal and the averages can vary by industry: for example, for CPG retailers 20%-30% is considered an average breakage rate, while B2B brands and the travel industry can see average breakage rates of up to 70-85%.
+Some point breakage is normal, and averages can vary by industry: for example, CPG retailers typically see 20%-30% breakage, while B2B brands and the travel industry can see rates of 70-85%.

-Establishing an exact percentage as the universal standard of a bad breakage rate for every loyalty program is difficult because breakage rates can differ significantly by industry.
+Establishing an exact percentage as the universal standard for an alarming breakage rate across loyalty programs is difficult because breakage rates can vary significantly by industry.
 However, it's typically safe to say that if your point breakage rate is trending towards the higher percentages, you've got a problem.

 What Causes A High Point Breakage Rate In Loyalty Programs?

-On the surface point breakage might appear to be a good thing for the brand: fewer points being used or redeemed for rewards means fewer items or prizes for the brand to fulfill, thus lowering program costs.
-For B2B channel incentive programs that issue rebates, the fewer rebates that get paid out means the brand benefits from the sale without having to incur the cost of the incentive.
+On the surface, point breakage might seem like a good thing for the brand: fewer points used or redeemed for rewards means fewer items or prizes to fulfill, lowering program costs.
+For channel incentive programs that issue rebates, the fewer rebates that are paid out, the more the brand benefits from the sale without incurring the cost of the incentive.

 However, the negative impact of a high point breakage rate far outweighs any small benefit of reduced fulfillment costs.